Presidential Lecture Series

-Each academic year, the University of Vermont explores an aspect of today’s society through several components of its Major Lecture Series.
+Each academic year, the University of Vermont explores an aspect of today’s society through several components of its Presidential Lecture Series.
 Each lecture, made possible by endowments from generous donors, explores a particular aspect of that theme.

 George D. Aiken Lecture Series